Axis-Fi/axis-core/design/EMPA.md

 ### Buyer Cancels Bid

-Buyers are able to cancel bids they make prior to the auction concluding and receive their deposit back.
+Buyers are able to cancel bids (and receive the deposited quote tokens) at certain times during the auction lifecycle.
 The bid must be deleted from the stored bids so as to not require it to be decrypted.

+Bids can be cancelled/refunded:

+- Before conclusion of the lot
+- After the post-conclusion settlement period (by default, 6 hours) has passed and before the private key has been submitted

 What would cause a loss of funds?